-Once they do, your job will be to send emails to them consistently.
-These emails may include an informative post, coupon codes, or promoting a new product launch.
+Once they do, you will send emails to them consistently.
+These emails may include an informative post, coupon codes, or promotion of a new product launch.

 At Goldspot Pens, we’ve built an audience of buyers who love our products by ensuring we stay updated with our email list.
-Other marketing options like SEO and social media platforms provide a great chance to build trust and grow your email list in the process.
+Other marketing options like SEO and social media platforms provide a great chance to build trust and grow your email list.

 Conclusion: Shopify Case Study

 In conclusion, we have had great success on the Shopify platform, but not without our struggles.
-Shopify can be great for easily adding an SEO site structure, doing a Facebook, Instagram, and email list, but they also have their problems.
+Shopify can be great for easily adding an SEO site structure and doing a Facebook, Instagram, and email list, but they also have its problems.